Steel Drum Workshops

 School Steelband Festival

-Each July, many dedicated school bands come together from all over the country to perform and be inspired by watching other groups and getting valuable feedback from industry experts and professional steel pan artists.
+Every summer, many dedicated school bands come together from all over the country to perform and be inspired by watching other groups and getting valuable feedback from industry experts and professional steel pan artists.
 So far over 30 schools have participated and over 500 pupils attend each year.
-It is an annual event on the 2nd Friday in July.
+It is an annual event during the school summer term.

 All UK schools are welcomed to attend the event at anytime during the day free of charge.